Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-The last time the four Beatles had been in the recording studio together was on May 9, 1969.
-The session ended on a sour note when business topics were raised.
-John Lennon, George Harrison, and Ringo Starr wanted Paul McCartney to sign a contract to officially appoint Allen Klein as Apple’s financial manager, and give him a 20% cut of their earnings.
-But Paul refused to do so, and the three other Beatles, and Allen Klein who was there as well, stormed out of the studio.
+The last time all four Beatles had been in the recording studio together was on May 9, 1969 — a session that ended on a sour note when business matters came to the fore.
+John Lennon, George Harrison and Ringo Starr urged Paul McCartney to sign a contract officially appointing Allen Klein as Apple’s financial manager, granting him a 20% share of their earnings.
+Paul refused, prompting the three others — along with Klein, who was present — to storm out of the studio.

-In the second half of June, once back from holidays in Corfu, Paul called George Martin to tell him The Beatles were ready to record again.
-George Martin then booked EMI Studios for July and August.
+In the second half of June, after returning from a holiday in Corfu, Paul contacted producer George Martin to say The Beatles were ready to record again.
+Martin then booked time at EMI Studios for July and August.

 “Let It Be” was a miserable experience and I never thought that we would get back together again.
 So I was very surprised when Paul rang me up and said ‘We want to make another record.
 Will you produce it for us, really produce it?’
 I said ‘Yes, if I am really allowed to produce it.
 If I have to go back and accept a lot of instructions which I don’t like I won’t do it.’
 It was really good, even though the boys tended to do their own items, sometimes in different studios at the same time and I had to be dashing from one place to another.

-George Martin – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+George Martin – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

 Paul persuaded me to come back and do another album really like I’d always wanted to make.
 Without being pretentious, I thought we were making a king of art form and I wanted them to think symphonically.
 I wanted them, when writing their songs to think in terms of first and second subjects, and symphony form and sonata form.
 In fact, it was a very happy time.

-But Paul was the only Beatle present on this day.
+But Paul was the only Beatle present in the studio on this day, in a session that lasted from 3 pm to 7:30 pm.

-John Lennon was on holiday in Scotland and got involved in a car accident along with his wife Yoko, his son Julian, and Yoko’s daughter, Kyoko.
-He was hospitalised on this day and would stay at this hospital till July 6.
-He would rejoin The Beatles’ sessions on July 9, missing five days of work.
+John Lennon was on holiday in Scotland when he was involved in a car accident along with his wife Yoko, his son Julian, and Yoko’s daughter, Kyoko.
+He was hospitalized on this day and would remain there until July 6, rejoining The Beatles’ sessions on July 9 — missing five days of work.

 Session activities